Elefsina: Classical Greek and Roman history

 Under the Romans Eleusis enjoyed great prosperity, as initiation into its mysteries became fashionable among the Roman nobles.

-Hadrian was initiated into the Mysteries in about 125 and raised embankments in the plain of the river in consequence of an flood which occurred while he was spending the winter at Athens.
+Hadrian was initiated into the Mysteries in about 125 and raised embankments in the plain of the river in consequence of a flood which occurred while he was spending the winter at Athens.

 To the same emperor most likely Eleusis was indebted for a supply of good water by means of the aqueduct, completed in about 160 AD.
 Apart from satisfying the need for drinking water, it also enabled the construction of public fountains and baths.
 It was fed by springs in Mount Parnitha and used mainly underground tunnels.
 It crossed the Thriasian Plain and turned abruptly towards the south at the outskirts of Eleusis.
 The best visible remains are on the east side of Dimitros Street.

 It was destroyed by Alaric I in 396 AD, and from that time disappears from history.